 If you’re the only person trying to convince your loved one of the need to get a hearing test, you’re making the battle more difficult for yourself.
 Discreetly ask friends and family members to speak up as well.
 When they know that their hearing loss also affects relationships with people they care about, your loved one may stop being so stubborn about simply scheduling a hearing test.

 Some people worry about the solution to a problem even before the problem has been fully diagnosed.
-For example, your loved one may believe that a hearing test will lead to a hearing loss diagnosis and eventually, hearing aids.
+For example, your loved one may believe that a hearing test will lead to a hearing loss diagnosis and eventually, hearing technology.
 If they can’t afford hearing aids, that may prevent them from scheduling a hearing evaluation in the first place.

 #5: Talk to your local audiologist or hearing healthcare professional.

-Professionals who have worked in hearing healthcare or the hearing aid industry for years have likely heard every excuse and concern in the book.
+Professionals who have worked in hearing healthcare or the hearing technology industry for years have likely heard every excuse and concern in the book.
 If you aren’t able to convince your loved one to get a hearing test, talk to an audiologist or hearing professional in your area for additional tips and ideas.

 Hearing Tests and Audiology Services in Caldwell and Meridian

 At Everything Hearing, we offer a variety of audiology services at both our Caldwell and Meridian locations, including hearing tests.
 A thorough hearing evaluation by our hearing specialists can help determine the presence, type, and severity of hearing loss.
-Armed with this information, an appropriate hearing loss treatment plan can be formulated, which may or may not include hearing aids.
+Armed with this information, an appropriate hearing loss treatment plan can be formulated, which may or may not include hearing technology.

 If you or a loved one are ready for a hearing test today, simply schedule an appointment at one of our convenient locations.
 It could change your life!